How to Apply

 - By printing and completing the appropriate forms, making copies of required supplemental information, and physically bringing it to our location.
 (University of Upward Bound Programs, Edmund J. Cain Hall, Suite 203)

-- By printing and completing the appropriate forms, making copies of required supplemental information and faxing it to our office at (775) 784-6254.
+- By printing, signing, and completing the appropriate forms, making copies of required supplemental information and faxing it to our office at (775) 784-6254.

 The personal information, including financial status and educational levels, given to Upward Bound is used for reporting purposes with the United States Department of Education.
 No one may access, view or utilize the information unless they work for or with Upward Bound, or unless they are given specific or legal authorization to said information.
 This information is required to determine if your child meets federal eligibility guidelines established by regulation of the United States Department of Education.
 All information is protected under the Family Educational Rights and Privacy Act (FERPA, 20 USC 1231a).